 As the poorest country in Western Europe, Portugal is quite affordable by the standards of the region.
-It’s perhaps marginally cheaper overall than neighbouring Spain and the two can easily be combined into one Iberian backpacking route.
+It’s perhaps marginally cheaper overall than neighbouring Spain and much cheaper when compared to the cost of travel in France.

 Getting around Portugal doesn’t cost much with good bus and train connections and a logical North-to-South or South-to-North approach due to the shape of the country.
 Budget accommodation is cheap and plentiful in most of the country’s most appealing destinations and eating and drinking is also great value by the standards of Western Europe.